 Some of the top sectors that hire Criminal lawyers are listed below:

 - Legal Practice

 - United Nation Organisations

 Pay Scale/Salary of Criminal Lawyer

 A criminal lawyer usually starts his/her career as an intern under an established criminal lawyer for which they are paid a stipend.
-A fresh graduate lawyer practicing under high court gets a salary of INR 20,000 on average per month.
-While an experienced Criminal Lawyer draws around INR 2,00,000 – 3,00,000 on an average per month.
-The salary of a Criminal Lawyer doing private will vary from client to client, and case to case.
+A fresh graduate lawyer practising under the high court gets a salary of INR 20,000 on average per month.
+While an experienced Criminal Lawyer draws around INR 2,00,000 – 3,00,000 on average per month.
+The salary of a Criminal Lawyer doing private will vary from client to client, and from case to case.

 Why Pursue Criminal Law?